chrisprimeomega/OmegaFinder_robot_att/README.md

 # ΩFinder

 ## What is(will be) ΩFinder?
 This will be a tool to support me in finding cryptocurrencies worth investing in.
-Currently it will be adapted to the David part of my David vs Goliath project but I might make them more universal in the future.
+Currently it will be adapted to the David part of my David vs Goliath project but I might make it more universal in the future.<br>

-## Do czego służy robot?
+For now it looking for cryptocurrencies with market cap between 1 and 5 mln USD, of which there are about a thousand.
+Going through them on your own would take a lot of time and if you've read what I wrote on my main readme, you know that time is the most important resource for me. <br>
-Kryptowalut o mcap 1 do 5 mln jest około 1 tys.
-Więc samodzielne ich przeglądanie zajęłoby mnóstwo czasu a jeżeli czytałeś co napisałem na mojej głównej stronie to wiesz, że czas dla mnie jest najważniejszym zasobem.
-Zadaniem robota jest skrócenie czasu jaki poświęcę na szukanie odpowiednich projektów, poprzez odrzucenie jak największej ich liczby na podstawie moich subiektywnych kryteriów.
-Na obiektywne kryteria nie wpadłem i wątpię, że takowe istnieją w przypadku takich projektów.
+The robot's task is to shorten the time I spend looking for suitable projects by rejecting as many of them as possible based on my subjective criteria.
+I haven't come up with any objective criteria and I doubt they exist for such projects.<br>
-Robot ma wykonać zadanie jak najprościej i być dostosowany do moich obecnych umiejętności.
+The robot must perform the task as simply and quickly as possible.
+As my skills improve, I will likely upgrade the robot as well.

 ## What should the robot do?
 ### First use